quicwg/base-drafts/draft-ietf-quic-recovery.md

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
-Data at Initial encryption MUST be retransmitted before Handshake data and data at Handshake encryption MUST be retransmitted before any ApplicationData data.
 If no data can be sent, then the PTO alarm MUST NOT be armed until data has been received from the client.

 Since the server could be blocked until more packets are received from the